gdw96/Shutdown-Tasks/README.md

 ### Why Full Timeout sometimes?
 Due to IntelliJ Platform limitations, the plugin cannot reliably detect when a task completes.
+Or your task may take longer than the timeout.

 Therefore:
-- Tasks are launched and visible in the Run tool window
+- Tasks are launched and may be visible in the Run tool window
 - The progress dialog waits for the configured timeout
 - After timeout, the IDE continues closing

 ### Task Execution During Shutdown
-- Tasks execute in **sequential order** (one after another)
+- Tasks execute in **sequential order** _(one after another)_
 - Failed tasks don't prevent subsequent tasks from running
-- Task output is **always visible** in the Run tool window
+- Task output may be visible in the Run tool window
 - Errors are logged to `idea.log`

 ### Best Practices